Perpetual stew, also known as the hunter’s pot, is a cooking pot that never runs dry.

 Safety Temperature Of Perpetual Stew

 This never-ending broth is versatile and volatile at the same time.
 You keep the bacteria and other microorganisms away by constantly heating the perpetual stew.

-A temperature lower than 40 degrees Fahrenheit encourages bacterial growth, leading to spoilage and food poisoning.
+Danger temperature zone is 40-140 degrees Fahrenheit.
+This range encourages bacterial growth, leading to spoilage and food poisoning.